gbmhunter/blog/content/programming/embedded-linux/yocto-project/device-trees/index.md

 This `.dts` file is much more useful to a developer than the `.dtb` file, and can be inspected to make sure the Yocto build is configured correctly!

-{{< img src="yocto-device-tree-conversion-from-blob-to-source.png" width="1159px" caption="A comparison between the Yocto generated binary Device Tree Blob (.dtb) file and the human-readable Device Tree Source (.dts) file that can be created from the .dtb file using the program dtc."  >}}
+{{% figure src="yocto-device-tree-conversion-from-blob-to-source.png" width="1159px" caption="A comparison between the Yocto generated binary Device Tree Blob (.dtb) file and the human-readable Device Tree Source (.dts) file that can be created from the .dtb file using the program dtc."  %}}